Archdiocese of Washington

-The Archdiocese of Washington (Archidiœcesis Metropolitae Vashingtonensis) is a Latin Church ecclesiastical territory, or archdiocese, of the Catholic Church for the District of Columbia and several Maryland counties in the United States.

-The Archdiocese of Washington is home to the Catholic University of America and Georgetown University.
-The archdiocese is also home to the Basilica of the National Shrine of the Immaculate Conception.
+The Archdiocese of Washington (Archidiœcesis Metropolitae Vashingtonensis) is an archdiocese of the Catholic Church for the District of Columbia and several Maryland counties in the United States.
+The archdiocese is home to the Basilica of the National Shrine of the Immaculate Conception.
 The only suffragan diocese of the archdiocese is the Diocese of Saint Thomas.

-The mother church of the archdiocese is the Cathedral of St. Matthew the Apostle in downtown Washington.
-Robert McElroy was named the Archbishop of Washington on January 6, 2025.
+The mother church is the Cathedral of St. Matthew the Apostle in downtown Washington.
+Robert McElroy is the archbishop.